TheIconfactory/Tapestry/Documentation/API.md

 > **Note:** The oauth\_authorize, oauth\_token, jwt\_authorize, and jwt\_refresh endpoints can be relative or absolute URLs.
 Relative paths use the `site` variable above as a base (allowing a single connector to support multiple federated servers, like with Mastodon).
 Absolute paths allow different domains to be used for the initial authorize and token generation (as with Tumblr).

-The authorization\_header string provides a template for the API endpoints.
+The `authorization_header` string provides a template for the API endpoints.
 The following items in the string will be replaced with values managed by the Tapestry app:

   * `__ACCESS_TOKEN__` The access token returned when authenticating with OAuth or JWT.
   * `__CLIENT_ID__` The client ID used to identify the connector with the API.

-For example, you could set a string value of `OAuth oauth_consumer_key="__CLIENT_ID__", oauth_token="__ACCESS_TOKEN__"` and the following header would be generated:
+For example, a string value of `OAuth oauth_consumer_key="__CLIENT_ID__", oauth_token="__ACCESS_TOKEN__"` will generate the following header:

 	Authorization: OAuth oauth_consumer_key="dead-beef-1234" oauth_token="feed-face-5678"

-Any credentials collected by Tapestry is used automatically during a `sendRequest`.
+Any credentials collected by Tapestry are used automatically during a `sendRequest`.
 An authorization header will be added when the following are true:

   * URL scheme is HTTPS
   * Port is 443
   * The host is a domain or subdomain of the feed's URL.
 For example, if the feed originates at `example.com`, requests to `api.example.com` will get the header, but requests to `1337hacker.com` will not.

+Connectors can be configured for Tapestry’s Crosstalk feature using the `crosstalk` property.
+The options are:

+  * `inclusive`: Crosstalk checks items in this connector’s feeds and all items in other feeds where Crosstalk is enabled.
+This is the default behavior.
+  * `exclusive`: Crosstalk is only checked with items from other feeds that _do not_ use this connector.
+If two items are similar and use the same connector, they are _not marked_ as Crosstalk.
+This mode is used by the GoComics connector to prevent daily comics from being labeled as Crosstalk even though they have very similar content (FoxTrot and FoxTrot Classics, for example).
+  * `disabled`: Opts this connector entirely out of Crosstalk.
+Items from feeds using this connector will never be checked or labeled as Crosstalk even if they are similar to an item in another feed.

 #### EXAMPLES

 The configuration for the Mastodon connector is: